The grass might be greener on the other side, but is it as ‘edgy’ as yours?

 Landscape Edging: Installation and Materials

 The style of your yard and the goal of your landscape edging will help to determine which type of edging you need – you can use plastic, stone, corrugated steel, limestone, treated pine or even concrete.
-The most common materials used in landscape edging are blocks and metal.
+The most common materials used in landscape edging and other forms of hardscaping are blocks and metal.

-The installation method for your landscape edging will depend on the material you choose, with the common installation methods as follows:
+The installation method for your landscape edging will depend on the material you choose.
+For steel garden ending, common installation methods are as follows:

-• Installing stakes to hold the edging in; and
+- Installing stakes to hold the edging in

 Get Your Garden Looking Good with Lawn Edging